 Like India, Sri Lanka offers a combination of culture and wildlife, with the opportunity to relax on the beautiful beaches available too.
 Like Gujarat, Sri Lanka can be enjoyed at its best almost the entire year - though monsoons hit the south-west coast between May and October, and the north-east between October and December.

-Nepal’s unique appeal lies in the fact that here you can pair wildlife adventures, such as elephant-back safaris, with trekking in the Himalayas – something that’s utterly unique to this country.
+Nepal's unique appeal lies in the fact that here you can pair wildlife adventures with trekking in the Himalayas - something that's utterly unique to this country.
 Should this pique your interest, between March and May and from September to November are the best times to travel here, thanks to the combination of warm weather and clear blue skies.

 Mixing culture with wildlife

 Africa undoubtedly steals the crown when it comes to 100% wildlife-focused holidays - but that doesn't mean it can't deliver on more varied trips.
 South Africa, for instance, is a fantastic destination if you're keen to balance wildlife with culture, because it gives you the chance to explore cities like Cape Town and discover the Cape Winelands, as well as hit the beach and head out to Madagascar for remarkable encounters with lemurs and other colourful creatures.

 And as we mentioned briefly above, India is another good spot for mixing culture with wildlife; if you want culture to make up the majority of your trip, India may just be the place for you.

 Also impacting the organising of your getaway is the fact that wildlife holidays need extremely thorough planning; indeed, you cannot book the trip of a lifetime to Africa at the last minute.
 Consulting a travel specialist really is crucial, as you'll require expert advice on everything from when and where to go, to places to stay and what you'll need to bring.